A faster algorithm for Vertex Cover parameterized by solution size: Analysis of vertex branching

-We will develop a series of branching rules (typically using rule (B)) to handle blocked vertices, along with a number of other related cases.
-The most significant consequence of these rules is that we are able to get near-ideal branch sequences for high-degree vertices.
-Specifically, we will show the following main result which is the heart of our branching algorithm:
+We will develop a series of branching rules to handle blocked vertices and other related cases.
+The most significant consequence of these rules is to give near-ideal branch sequences for high-degree vertices.
+Specifically, we have the following main result which is the heart of our algorithm:

 \begin{restatable}{theorem}{thmA} Suppose $G$ is simplified, and let $r = \maxdeg(G)$.
-Depending on $r$, then following branch-seqs are available:
+Depending on $r$, the following branch-seqs are available:

 If $r \geq 4$: $[ (1,3), (1,5) ]$ or $[ (0.5,1), (1.5,4) ]$.

 If $r \geq 5$: $[ (1,3), (1,5) ]$ or $[ (0.5,1), (2,5) ]$.

 If $r \geq 6$: $[ (1,3), (1,5) ]$, $[ (0.5,2), (2,5) ]$, or $[ (0.5,1),(2.5,r) ]$. \end{restatable}